-Seahawks’ Pete Carroll says Geno Smith ‘lucky’ to escape serious injury after ‘dangerous’ tackle
+Carroll says Geno Smith 'lucky' to escape serious injury after 'dangerous' tackle

 On Tuesday, Carroll noted that eliminating such plays in which a player’s body weight can fall on another player’s from behind is something the NFL has tried to emphasize.

-Carroll called the tackle “nasty” and added “that’s just something we’ve tried to get out of football, and it’s become a big deal and it was pretty clear cut that’s what that tackle ended up being.”
+Carroll called the tackle “nasty” and “a scary moment” and added “that’s just something we’ve tried to get out of football, and it’s become a big deal and it was pretty clear cut that’s what that tackle ended up being.”

 Smith remained heated throughout the second half and was later called for a taunting penalty as he continued jawing at some Giants defenders.